Dave Chapman (actor): Career

-He has had a long association with CBBC, first working as the writer, puppeteer and voice artist for Otis the Aardvark between 1994 and 1999.
+He has had a long association with CBBC, first working as the writer, puppeteer, toast and voice artist for Otis the Aardvark between 1994 and 1999.
 It was in this role that he first worked with children's presenters Richard McCourt and Dominic Wood ("Dick & Dom"), prior to featuring in the BAFTA and RTS award-winning Dick & Dom in da Bungalow.
 Between 2002 and 2006, Chapman played numerous characters alongside other Bungalow regulars Ian Kirkby, Melvin Odoom and Lee Barnett.